mickuehl/elasticitems-openshift/README.md

 ### Deploy MongoDB with a Deployment Configuration

+Deploy MongoDB from a built-in template:

     oc create -f templates/elasticitems-mongodb.yaml

 ### Create the Dataloader Container

+Deploy the build configuration:

     oc create -f templates/elasticitems-mongodb-loader.yaml

+and manually trigger the build:

+    oc start-build mongodb-loader -n elasticitems

 ### Build the App